Download our monthly newsletter about what’s happening: NEUTRAL BAY NEWS – January 2018

 Our next study group on WORLD RELIGIONS begins on Tuesday, 3 October 2017, at 7pm, meeting in the Church.

-Due to the October long weekend, our next Draught Discussion evening is 7 pm on the second Monday – October 9th.
+Our next Draught Discussion evening is 7 pm on the second Monday – February 5th.

 Every 3rd Sunday we invite a guest musician to join our service as part of our music program.